Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_2_the_castle_of_glass_arguments/page12.md

 # Page 12

-We pause to notice where a thought might crack.
+A gentle rule is set, soft as a velvet rope.
-We add a gentle rule so everyone stays safe.
+The crack stops growing, held by care.

-// Code Task: glass_rule_p12() → RESULT: "Stub."
+// Code Task: gentle_constraint_p12() → RESULT: "Stub."
-[Illustration: Hairline crack on a glass pane, soft gloves nearby; calm twilight.]
+[Illustration: Soft-gloved hands placing a gentle brace on the glass, crack halted, warm light.]